 - Place a soft and clean towel or cloth on the desk or other flat surface to prevent scratching the display.

 - Hold the sides of the computer and slowly lay the computer face-down on the towel or cloth.

-- Open the memory compartment door by pressing the small black button located just above the AC power port.
+- Open the memory compartment door by pressing the small gray button located just above the AC power port.

 - The memory compartment door will open as the button is pushed in.
 Remove the compartment door and set it aside.

 - Locate two levers on the right and left sides of the memory cage.
 Push the two memory cage levers outward to release the memory cage.